District Subscriber Agreement

 Fees, invoices, and renewal

 The agreement should describe fees, invoicing, payment timing, renewal or nonrenewal mechanics, and what happens if payment is late or disputed.
-If store purchases, pilot fees, subscription fees, or services are treated differently, those distinctions should be stated clearly.
+If service purchases, pilot fees, subscription fees, or services are treated differently, those distinctions should be stated clearly.

 Implementation and support responsibilities